Laws of Exponents in Algebra – Simple Rules with Examples

 5. Power of a Quotient Rule

-Apply the exponent to both numerator and denominator.
+When a quotient is raised to a power, apply the exponent to both numerator and denominator.

 Rule: